blakepylin/Statistical_Learning/README.md

 # Statistical_Learning

 This is a collection of projects from Statistical Learning class.

-It includes 4 exercises and 1 final projects, which i finished with [Jayme gerring](https://github.com/jvgerring) and [Brendan Ok](https://github.com/brendanok)
+It includes 4 exercises and 1 final projects, which I finished with [Jayme gerring](https://github.com/jvgerring) and [Brendan Ok](https://github.com/brendanok)